pgillet/spark-article/16-monitoring.md

 ## Getting the status of a Spark application

-Many operations in the Kubernetes Python client can be _watched_, that means that our program can call a method of the Python API periodically.
+Many operations in the Kubernetes Python client can be _watched_, that means that our program can call a method of the Python API periodically until you get the desired result or the watch expires.
 We get the status as follows:

 ```python
 from kubernetes import client, watch